App-vNext/Polly/docs/strategies/hedging.md

 ```
 <!-- endSnippet -->

-In your `ActionGenerator`, you can easily provide your own `HttpRequestMessage` to ActionContext, and the original callback will utilize it:
+In your `ActionGenerator`, you can easily provide your own `HttpRequestMessage` to ActionContext, and the original callback will use it:

 <!-- snippet: hedging-parametrized-action-generator -->
 ```cs